carrieprice78/website/content/guides/meta-guide/_index.md

 ---
 # Course title, summary, and position.
 linktitle: How I Created This Site
-summary: Resources for creating a similar page.
+summary: Resources for creating a similar site.
 weight: 200

 # Page metadata.
-title: Images and Visualizations
+title: How I Created This Site
 draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.